dorjeduck/llm.mojo/README.md

 ## Notes

-- To use the latest version of llm.🔥, please ensure you have [Mojo 24.3](https://docs.modular.com/mojo/manual/get-started/) installed.
+- To use the latest version of llm.🔥, please ensure you have [Mojo 24.4](https://docs.modular.com/mojo/manual/get-started/) installed.
--  The preparation scripts have been updated.
-If you have previously used llm.🔥, please rerun the following commands:

 ```bash
 python prepro_tinyshakespeare.py
 python train_gpt2.py
 ```
-- Due to a known issue in Mojo 24.3, 'train_gpt2.mojo' currently starts with a warning but operates correctly.
-A fix for this bug is under review by the Modular team.([modularml/mojo#2429](https://github.com/modularml/mojo/issues/2429))

 ## How to use